Is Poor Posture Causing Your Neck & shoulder Pain? Simple Stretches That Help

 simple ways to improve posture & reduce neck & shoulder tension

-Watch the Video: Simple Stretches You Can Do at Home to Improve Posture & Reduce Neck & Shoulder Tension
+Simple Stretches You Can Do at Home to Improve Posture and Reduce Neck & Shoulder Tension

-In this video (originally recorded as a Facebook Live session, I cover 3 quick easy moves you can do at home with a foam roller to release tension in the upper back, neck, chest and shoulders to reverse the effects of a day staring at a screen.
-These magical moves can be done daily.
-Give them a try and let me know in the comments how they feel for you or if you have any questions about them.
+Improve your posture with these 3 quick and easy moves you can do at home with a foam roller to release tension in the upper back, neck, chest and shoulders to reverse the effects of a day staring at a screen.

 Lisa Day Harvey